AlpoGIT/Basic-reinforcement-learning/README.md

 * Upper-confidence-bound action selection.
 See Sutton section 2.7.
 In the k-armed bandit problem, UCB action selection performs well in this type of problems (here, better than an epsilon-greedy action selection).
 The plot shows the average of 2000 k-bandit problems with k=10.

 ![UCB](UCB.png)

+* Dyna-Q on gym's CliffWalking-v0 environment.
+Q-learning is used for planning and learning.
+The environment is 'solved' if average of last 100 episodes is at least -13.0 (optimal).
+Without planning, it takes 450 episodes, with a 50 step planning, it can be solved on average with 180 episodes.
+(TO DO: clean the code + graphics)